HBica05/CryptoKeyGen/README.md

 * Some inspiration codes were taken from W3schools (https://www.w3schools.com/).

 * A big inspiration for my README file was from (https://github.com/SophieTiger/to-do-list.git).

+* Screenshots of responsive version taken using (https://www.awesomescreenshot.com/).